jkool702/forkrun/DOCS/BORN_LOCAL_NUMA.md

 ## §1.
 The Ingress Chunker (Proactive Placement)

-The NUMA pipeline begins with a single Ingest thread that divides the input stream into chunks (up to 2 MB) and routes them to specific NUMA nodes *before* they are scanned or processed.
+The NUMA pipeline begins with a single Ingest process that divides the input stream into chunks (up to 2 MB) and routes them to specific NUMA nodes *before* they are scanned or processed.

 ### 1.1 The "First-Touch" Allocation
-In NUMA mode, the Ingress thread bypasses zero-copy `splice()` and explicitly uses standard `read()` and `write()` syscalls.
+In NUMA mode, the Ingress process bypasses zero-copy `splice()` and explicitly uses standard `read()` and `write()` syscalls.
 Before writing a chunk to the shared `memfd`, the thread calls `set_mempolicy(MPOL_BIND)` to bind itself to a specific physical NUMA node.
 In Linux, the "First-Touch" memory policy dictates that physical RAM pages are instantiated on the node of the thread that first writes to them.
-By pinning itself, writing the chunk, and then re-pinning itself to the next node, the Ingress thread effectively stripes the `memfd` across the physical topography of the motherboard.
+By pinning itself, writing the chunk, and then re-pinning itself to the next node, the Ingress process effectively stripes the `memfd` across the physical topography of the motherboard.

 ### 1.2 Backpressure & The Geometric Accumulation Ramp
 Chunks are not distributed blindly.
 1. **The 1MB Pipe Resize:** If `stdin` is a kernel pipe, `forkrun` expands the kernel pipe buffer to 1 MB to allow massive reads and reduce syscall overhead.
-2. **Geometric Accumulation:** To prevent kernel memory-policy thrashing on small pipe reads, the Ingest thread buffers data to the current NUMA node before switching.
+2. **Geometric Accumulation:** To prevent kernel memory-policy thrashing on small pipe reads, the Ingest process buffers data to the current NUMA node before switching.
 It starts at a 64 KB floor and geometrically doubles (up to 2 MB).
 This ensures tiny files are perfectly distributed across all sockets, while massive streams pool into deep 2 MB reservoirs.
-3. **Starvation Backpressure:** If any other NUMA node completely empties its local queue, the Ingest thread cuts the accumulation phase short to immediately feed the starving node.
+3. **Starvation Backpressure:** If any other NUMA node completely empties its local queue, the Ingest process cuts the accumulation phase short to immediately feed the starving node.
-4. **Dynamic Buffer Scaling:** The Ingest thread maintains a "read-ahead" buffer limit.
+4. **Dynamic Buffer Scaling:** The Ingest process maintains a "read-ahead" buffer limit.
 Using a bounded Infinite Impulse Response (IIR) filter, it scales this limit dynamically between 4 and 128 chunks.

 ---

 ## §2.
-The Per-Node Indexers (Boundary Alignment)
+The Per-Node Indexer Processes (Boundary Alignment)

 Because the Ingress chunker splits data arbitrarily at physical 2 MB byte boundaries, a chunk will almost always split a record (e.g., a line of text) in half.

-To resolve this, each NUMA node has a dedicated Indexer thread pinned to its socket.
+To resolve this, each NUMA node has a dedicated Indexer process pinned to its socket.
 1. The Indexer uses SIMD-accelerated `memrchr` to scan backwards from the end of its assigned 2 MB chunk to find the final delimiter.
 2. This delimiter becomes the *real* logical end of the chunk.
 3. The *real* logical start of the chunk is simply the real end of the previous chunk.

-**The Physics Trade-off:** By doing this, a node's Indexer must read a few dozen bytes belonging to the adjacent chunk (which physically resides on a different NUMA socket). `forkrun` intentionally trades this microscopic penalty (~100 bytes of cross-socket traffic per 2 MB chunk) for the absolute guarantee that chunk boundaries perfectly align with record delimiters.
+**The Physics Trade-off:** By doing this, a node's Indexer process must read a few dozen bytes belonging to the adjacent chunk (which physically resides on a different NUMA socket). `forkrun` intentionally trades this microscopic penalty (~100 bytes of cross-socket traffic per 2 MB chunk) for the absolute guarantee that chunk boundaries perfectly align with record delimiters.

 ---